 As a social worker I value supervision greatly.
-I have been providing clinical supervision to social work students and social workers for 20 years.
+I have been providing clinical supervision to social work students and social workers for over 20 years.

 I believe in the importance of a positive supervisory relationship in order to build the trust and comfort needed to perform the role of quality supervision.
 As a supervisor, I endeavour to provide a dedicated and safe space to promote knowledge, reflection and explore emotions that may arise.

+I support and guide social workers applying for their Accredited Mental Health Social Worker status.
 I value the opportunity to support someone’s professional growth.

 I have always engaged in my own regular supervision.
 For me it’s vital.
-Even with 25 years of social work practice under my belt, I continue to value the support, reflection and learning I gain from engaging in my own supervision.
+Even with more than 25 years of social work practice under my belt, I continue to value the support, reflection and learning I gain from engaging in my own supervision.

 I have continued to develop my supervisory skills and knowledge by receiving supervision and attending professional development activities such as ‘Supervision training’ and ‘Supervising the Supervisor training’ at The Queensland Centre for Mental Health Learning.

-Phone and Skype sessions available
+Phone and video sessions available